The Newest Roswell vs. The Older Version

 The Flylow Roswell out for a day of skiing and testing.

 With a middle-of-the-road amount of synthetic insulation in a standard cut jacket, the Roswell offers pretty typical insulation values.
 There are certainly warmer jackets in our test, and some that do not insulate as well.
 However, the Roswell competes well against the center of the insulating pack.
 We would recommend this jacket for nearly all US ski resorts.
-If you are particularly cold, or ski in super-chilly climates, choose something warmer like the Helly Hansen Enigma or Patagonia Primo Down Jacket.
+If you are particularly cold, or ski in super-chilly climates, choose something warmer like the Helly Hansen Enigma.
 If you run hot, or ride in wet and warm zones like the Pacific Northwest, check out our Top Pick wet-weather beater Arc'teryx Modon.

 Flylow Roswell in action, Belleayre Ski Resort, New York.